mallamsiddiq/JSON-SNIFFER/README.md

 ### NOTE

-As the documentation doesn't give a clarifying directive as what to do with nested objects, i hereby also consider another solution which is also recursive but not backtracking, by going down the nodes i just append each objects to a list of objects and later return it as .json which results in a flat json object of a single top layer.
-Kindly check the flat_solution_scripts folder for the script and it’s associated sample output for each of data_1 and data_2.json
+As the documentation doesn't give a clarifying directive as what to do with nested objects, alogside my prefered solution ealier explained i hereby also consider another solution which is also recursive but not backtracking, by going down the nodes i just append each objects to a list of objects and later return it as .json which results in a flat json object of a single top layer.
+Kindly check the flat_solution_scripts folder for the script and it’s associated sample output for each of data_1 and data_2.json.
+I didn't write test case for this module as i only introduced this to the ambiguities, kindly reach out to me in case of any required addition or changes

 ## RUNNING